ekadecena/documentation/2.0/User Guide/Streams.md

 **Note:** The pushed stream can only use the RTMP

+**Pre-requisite:**

+- Enabled Live Streaming in YouTube account

+  ​

 1. **Log in** to your Google+ account if not yet logged in

-2. **Select a stream** to push to Facebook.
+2. **Select a stream** to push to YouTube.
 Note that a list active streams will be listed under the selections

    ![](./assets/FB_choosestream.jpg)